 A new state-of-the-art $35-million highway facility complex, storage, and repair facility was needed to meet the Rockland County Highway Department’s operational needs.
 This 24-acre location situated on the border between Clarkstown and the Village of Chestnut Ridge, in the Town of Ramapo, NY just north of New York State Thruway Exit 14a is set up to have an office building, operations building, vehicle storage, repair shop, truck wash, salt shed, fuel station and cold storage.

-The Rockland County Highway Department is responsible for the administration, construction, maintenance, supervision, repair and care of approximately 340 lane miles (167 centerline miles) of roadways, 83 bridges and 115 culverts.
+The Rockland County Highway Department is responsible for the F, construction, maintenance, supervision, repair and care of approximately 340 lane miles (167 centerline miles) of roadways, 83 bridges and 115 culverts.
 McLaren Engineering Group is providing overall project management, structural, foundation and civil engineering for this highway facility complex.
 With convenient access to Rockland’s roads and highways, the new facility will help reduce response times during snow emergencies and improve the County’s ability to maintain its highway infrastructure.

 This Highway Maintenance complex includes:

 The property is a long narrow site with substantial grading, limiting building placement options.
 Through balancing cut and fills and a pedestrian corridor, McLaren and the project team were able to come up with creative cost-effective design solutions to utilize the entire site and minimize inefficiencies.
 A custom steel bridge was designed to connect the Administration Building and the Operations Building, tying the upper and lower portions of the site together — allowing for a cohesive work environment on this challenging site.